vyca2017/content/content/faq/graphql-fragments/graphql-fragments.md

 ## GraphQL Fragments And The Typename

 When we are including the same set of fields in a query multiple times, we can define a fragment for the field set that can be reused.
-Let's try a fragment on the `Post` model:
+Let's try a fragment on the `Post` type:

 ```graphql
 ---